Abernaughty/git-maber/fluid-sim/memory-bank/activeContext.md

 3. Consider adding additional visual effects or features
 4. Create documentation for users
 5. Explore potential enhancements like custom color schemes or interaction modes
-6. Deploy to Azure Static Web App using the provided configuration
+6. Monitor Azure Static Web App deployment for any issues

 ## Deployment Information
-The project is configured for deployment to Azure Static Web App with the following setup:
+The project has been successfully deployed to Azure Static Web App with the following setup:

 1. **Configuration File**: `staticwebapp.config.json` in the project root contains:
    - Route configuration for proper URL handling